Can Dental Fillings Cause Cancer? Here Is What You Need to Know.

 The alternatives to amalgam have more adverse effects on human health.

-BPA is not a formula ingredient of any dental product.
+BPA is not a formula ingredient in any dental product.
 It may occur in a trace amount in dental materials due to the manufacturing process.

 The dental materials that have resin may have BPA in a trace amount and are present only for 24 hours after the implantation of the material.